jfadsfhwef/iLearning/README.md

-# 🎓 AI-Powered Assessment Tool
+# 🎓 Interesting Project: AI-Powered Homework Platform

 An interactive web application that converts educational content into assessments and provides AI-powered tutoring.
 Upload documents (PDF/TXT) to generate essay prompts or multiple-choice quizzes, get instant AI grading, and chat with an AI tutor.